nicofirst1/ledypi/markdowns/INSTALL.md

 #### Database creation and linking
 To create a Firebase database and link it to the app use [this tutorial](https://rominirani.com/tutorial-mit-app-inventor-firebase-4be95051c325).
-Be aware the FireBaseDB is already present in the app, so you don't need to instantiate a new one, simply fill out the _FirebaseToken_ and _FirebaseURL_
+Be aware the FireBaseDB is already present in the app, so you don't need to instantiate a new one, simply fill out the _FirebaseToken_ and _FirebaseURL_ as described above.
 #### Generating private key file
 To connect the database with the python application you will need to generate a private key file as follows
 ```